-- Low blood sugar levels which can cause symptoms such as sweating, tremor, drowsiness, confusion and sometimes convulsions.
+- Low blood sugar levels which can cause symptoms such as sweating, tremor, drowsiness, confusion and sometimes uncontrollable muscle movements (convulsions).

-- An enlarged liver which a doctor may feel when they examine your child's abdomen.
+- An enlarged liver which a doctor may feel when they examine your child's tummy (abdomen).

 - Noticeably weaker muscles.
 This can mean that your baby can appear floppy when they are held.